You’d love to get more speed out of your PC, but don’t have a ton of time to spend. Some of the most important speed benefits,

 Why Is Google Chrome Using So Much RAM?
 Here's How to Fix It

 Why Is Google Chrome Using So Much RAM?
-Here's How to Fix It Why does Google Chrome use so much RAM, especially compared to other browsers?
+Here's How to Fix It Why does Google Chrome use so much RAM?
 What can you do to keep it in check?
+Here's how to make Chrome use less RAM.

 don’t need Adobe Reader